jrpotter/notebook/notes/set/choice.md

 %%ANKI
 Basic
 What does Zorn's lemma state?
-Back: If every chain of a poset $P$ has an upper bound also in $P$, then $P$ contains a maximal element.
+Back: If every chain of a partial order $P$ has an upper bound also in $P$, then $P$ contains a maximal element.
 Reference: “Zorn’s Lemma.”
 In _Wikipedia_, March 12, 2025. [https://en.wikipedia.org/w/index.php?title=Zorn%27s_lemma](https://en.wikipedia.org/w/index.php?title=Zorn%27s_lemma&oldid=1280130090).
 <!--ID: 1744126029191-->
 END%%